7 Planets Align on February 28, 2025: How to See the “Great Planet Parade”

-Curious if you can see the large planetary alignment at the end of January?
+Curious if you can see 7 planets aligning on February 28?
 It’s easy to find out!
-Use the time machine feature in the Sky Tonight app to see how the planets will look from your location on the given date.
+Use the Time Machine feature in the free Star Walk 2 app to see how the planets will look from your location on the given date.
 This article provides a complete guide to observing the alignment and explains the science behind this amazing celestial event.

 Contents

-Planetary alignment is an astronomical term used to describe the event when several planets gather closely on one side of the Sun at the same time.
+Planetary alignment is an astronomical term that means that several planets gather closely on one side of the Sun at the same time.

 Planetary parade is a colloquial term that means, in the broadest sense, that several planets are present in the sky in one night.